SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/build-a-hello-world-extension.md

 gulp serve --nobrowser
 ```

+> [!NOTE]
->**Note:** If you do not have the SPFx developer certificate installed, Workbench will notify you that it is not configured to load scripts from localhost.
+> If you do not have the SPFx developer certificate installed, Workbench will notify you that it is not configured to load scripts from localhost.
 If this happens, stop the process that is currently running in the console window, run the `gulp trust-dev-cert` command in your project directory console to install the developer certificate, and then run the `gulp serve --nobrowser` command again.

 You use the ```--nobrowser``` option because you don't need to launch the local workbench, since you can't debug extensions locally.